yadavlalu5252/devTinder-web/README.md

 - Logout Feature
 - Get the feed and add the feed in the store
 - build the user card on feed
+- Edit Profile feature
+- Show Toast Message on save of profile
+- See all my connections
+- 30.00